How Important Is My Wireless Router to My Internet Speed?

 If your router and modem’s wired speed test results aren’t dramatically different, then the next step is to test your wireless devices.
 Continue to the next section for instructions.

-Run a Wi-Fi speed test
+Run a Wi-Fi test

 Step 3: Run the test no further than two feet away from the router.
 Never test your Wi-Fi connection from 10 feet out or more.